TheGroundZero/openvasreporting/docs/usage/export-word.rst

 .. todo::
    [DOCS] Add screenshots of Word report

-Vulnerability detail pages are sorted according to CVSS score and are grouped and coloured according to the vulnerability level.
+Vulnerabilities are sorted according to CVSS score (descending) and vulnerability name (ascending).